JulioBianor/SmartCapacitorTester/README.md

 ## Author

-Developed by [JulioBianor], with support from OpenAI ChatGPT for structure, documentation, and embedded development best practices.
+Developed by [JulioBianor][https://github.com/JulioBianor], with support from OpenAI ChatGPT for structure, documentation, and embedded development best practices.